PlayStation Move: Promotion and release

+PlayStation Move was released in various worldwide territories beginning September 15, 2010, including Europe, Australia and North America.
+In Japan it was released on October 21, 2010.

+Hardware revision

+The original controller had a Mini USB connection and was compatible with PlayStation 3, PlayStation 4 and PlayStation 5.
+In 2017, Sony launched a hardware revision (model code CECH-ZCM2), with a Micro USB connector and a bigger battery (1900 mAh, up from 1350).
+This second version is not compatible with PS3.

 Software

 Alongside SIE Worldwide Studios and its second-party partners, a total of 36 third-party game development companies had confirmed that they would support the PlayStation Move by the time the finalized controller was announced in March 2010.
 On the box art of PlayStation Move games, underneath the PlayStation 3 logo banner, a blue bar with white letters indicates when a game supports the PlayStation Move.
 When a game can only be played with the PlayStation Move, the box art carries a "PlayStation Move Required" label.
 When a game supports traditional Sixaxis/DualShock 3 controls and PlayStation Move controls it carries a "PlayStation Move Features" (or "PlayStation Move Compatible") label.